Armie Hammer: 2005–2015: Early work and breakthrough

-In 2010 Hammer's breakthrough film role was in David Fincher's The Social Network, about the creation of Facebook.
+In 2010, Hammer's breakthrough film role was in David Fincher's The Social Network, about the creation of Facebook.
 He portrayed the identical twins Cameron and Tyler Winklevoss, with actor Josh Pence serving as a body double during filming.
 The filmmakers utilized computer-generated imagery during post-production to superimpose Hammer's face over Pence's as well as the use of split-screen photography in certain scenes.
 In preparation for the film, Hammer stated that he had to learn how to row on both sides of a boat in order to play the twins, who are rowing champions.
 Hammer and Pence also went through 10 months of extensive twin boot camp in preparation for their roles, in order to "drill the subtle movements and speech patterns that the Winklevosses would have developed over two decades of genetic equality."
-This film earned Hammer his first critical plaudits, with Richard Corliss of Time magazine remarking that Hammer's portrayal of the twins was "an astonishingly subtle trompe l'oeil of special effects".
-For his role in the film, Hammer won Toronto Film Critics Association Awards for Best Supporting Actor.
+This film earned Hammer his first critical plaudits, with Richard Corliss of Time magazine remarking that Hammer's portrayal of the twins was "an astonishingly subtle trompe-l'œil of special effects".
+For his role in the film, Hammer won Toronto Film Critics Association Awards 2010 for Best Supporting Actor.

-His next role was that of the first associate director of the FBI, Clyde Tolson, in Clint Eastwood's 2011 film J. Edgar.
+Hammer's next role was that of the first associate director of the FBI, Clyde Tolson, in Clint Eastwood's 2011 film J. Edgar.
 The biographical drama, written by Dustin Lance Black, focused on the expansive career of J. Edgar Hoover, of which the titular role was portrayed by Leonardo DiCaprio.
-The acting was largely praised, with David Denby of The New Yorker calling Hammer's performance "charming", and The Hollywood Reporters Todd McCarthy describing it as "excellent".
-McCarthy goes on further in his review to particularly praise the chemistry between DiCaprio and Hammer, specifically in their depiction of the often speculated romantic relationship between their characters, pointing out that, "...the way the homoerotic undertones and impulses are handled is one of the best things about the film; the emotional dynamics, given all the social and political factors at play, feel entirely credible, and DiCaprio and Hammer excel during the exchanges of innuendo, covert desire, recriminations and mutual understanding."
-Despite this, the film received mixed reviews overall, in part due to the direction and writing, as well as pointed criticism of the makeup used to age DiCaprio and Hammer's characters.
-Both actors received Screen Actors Guild Awards nods.
+While the film received mixed reviews overall, with some pointed criticism of the makeup used to age DiCaprio and Hammer's characters, the acting was largely praised.
+David Denby of The New Yorker called Hammer's performance "charming", and The Hollywood Reporters Todd McCarthy described it as "excellent".
+McCarthy goes on further in his review to particularly praise the chemistry between DiCaprio and Hammer, specifically in their depiction of the often speculated romantic relationship between their characters, observing that "the way the homoerotic undertones and impulses are handled is one of the best things about the film; the emotional dynamics, given all the social and political factors at play, feel entirely credible, and DiCaprio and Hammer excel during the exchanges of innuendo, covert desire, recriminations and mutual understanding."
+DiCaprio and Hammer both received nods at the 18th Screen Actors Guild Awards.